Walt Disney World Attractions: What's Closed Right Now And What's Scheduled For Refurbishment

 (Image credit: Walt Disney World)

 It's been clear ever since Disney's Animal Kingdom shut down and removed Primeval Whirl inside Dinoland U.S.A., without replacing it with anything, that the land was probably on the way out.
 At the D23 Expo in 2022, it was finally confirmed that Dinoland would be replaced by a Tropical Ameicas land.
 The new land will include Indiana Jones and Encanto attractions.
-The work will be done in phases, so all of Dinoland won't be closed at once.
-The exact timetable is unknown, but rumors indicate work could begin in late 2024.
-The popular Dinosaur attraction will likely be the last to go.
+The work is being done in phases, so while the majority of Dinoland U.S.A. closed in January 2025, the popular Dinosaur attraction is still running, and is expected to remain in operation until sometime in 2026.

 Upcoming Disney World Water Parks Closures